constellant/dpSlate/source/dpSlateHelp/index.md

 * yaml:YAML

 <aside class="notice">
 Only list the languages that you want to have as tabs in your document.
-Each time you list a language as a _language_tab_, dpSlate will automatically create the language tab regardless if that language is used in the document.
+Each time you list a language as a _languageTab_, dpSlate will automatically create the language tab regardless if that language is used in the document.
 </aside>

 # The Left Hand Panel